kubewarden/docs/src/quick-start.md

 ```
 ## Wrapping up

-As we have seen, the `ClusterAdmissionPolicy` resource is the core type that
-a cluster operator has to manage, the rest of the resources needed to
-run the policies and configure them will be taken care of
-automatically by the `kubewarden-controller` project.
+As we have seen, the `ClusterAdmissionPolicy` resource is the core type that a cluster operator has to manage, the rest of the resources needed to run the policies and configure them will be taken care of automatically by the `kubewarden-controller` module.